loge5/simple-website-seed/README.md

 src/index.html //here goes your html src/favicon.ico //the little icon in browser, replace it.
 ```
-2. Don't forget to rebuild with the command `gulp`
+2. Don't forget to rebuild
 3. Copy the folder "dist" on your webspace